mkdocs/mkdocs/docs/user-guide/configuration.md

     - 'about.md'
 ```

-All paths must be relative to the `mkdocs.yml` configuration file.
-See the
+All paths in the navigation configuration must be relative to the
-section on [configuring pages and navigation] for a more detailed breakdown,
+[`docs_dir`](#docs_dir) configuration option.
+See the section on [configuring
+pages and navigation] for a more detailed breakdown, including how to create
-including how to create sub-sections.
+sub-sections.

 Navigation items may also include links to external sites.
 While titles are
 optional for internal links, they are required for external links.
 An external